Water Loss Control

 A significant component of the water loss Water Audit Software is data grading.
 As you will see when you review the AWWA Water Audit software, each data input and output you report in the software is graded for reliability on a scale of 1-10.
 However, due to the software’s Excel format, the data grading criteria are somewhat difficult to read in the spreadsheet.
-For your convenience we have reproduced the grading criteria and instructions for each input in a Word Document, which can be downloaded HERE.
+For your convenience we have reproduced the grading criteria and instructions for each input on the attached PDF Document.

 To select the correct data grading for each input, determine the highest grade where the utility meets or exceeds all criteria for that grade and all grades below it.